 Guide to Shaving Your Pubic Hair

 3.)
-Using a regular razor is safer than an electric one, as you don't want to accidentally cut the family jewels.
+Using a regular razor is safer than an electric one, as you don't want to accidentally hurt anything important!
 Whatever you do, use a fresh new blade, as a dull one is dangerous.
 Trim in the direction of the hair growth if possible to avoid razor bumps.
-You might have no choice, however, but to trim some of the hard to navigate areas in the opposite direction.
+You might have no choice, however, but to trim some of the hard-to-navigate areas in the opposite direction.

 4.)
-The down side of shaving is razor bumps and ingrown hairs, but there are a number of things that can help.
+The downside of shaving is razor bumps and ingrown hairs, but there are a number of things that can help.
 The first is cortisone cream.
-It really helps and can be applied as soon as you're done.
+It really works and can be applied as soon as you're done.
 My own dermatologist told me to put some cream in the refrigerator to immediately cool down the razor burn!

 Guide to Laser Hair Removal

 This procedure, which averages $225, involves a laser light that zaps the hair follicles to remove them permanently.
 This is fine for your legs, armpits, or your upper lip, but doing it on your vagina is not as easy.
 Some women get their panty lines zapped, which is usually fine, but if you’re doing this as a permanent hair removal technique for a completely bare vag, it can grow back unevenly or cause skin discoloration, especially if you have a darker complexion.
 If you really want to give it a go, try it on another body part first and see how it looks.